MariPeshko/MiniRT/README.md

 Otherwise, it may fail to detect the camera on the plane due to tiny floating-point errors.

 We use EPSILON in light-shadow calculations.
 It helped to avoid artifacts such as shadow acne, which occurs when a surface incorrectly shadows itself due to floating-point inaccuracies.
-By offsetting the hit point slightly along the surface normal, we ensured that secondary rays (like shadow rays) don't falsely detect intersections with the surface they originated from.
+By offsetting the hit point slightly along the surface normal, we ensured that secondary rays (like shadow rays) don't falsely detect intersections with the surface they originated.

 # # Fun issues we had during implementation
 First picture without light calculations
 ![Screenshot from 2025-04-12 16-49-01](https://github.com/user-attachments/assets/03a9a374-7c75-41ee-8378-504d12725278)
 Shadow acne
 ![Spheres_acne](https://github.com/user-attachments/assets/af93e159-be41-413e-ab86-a115598e1cea)
-Wierd shadows of the cylinder
+Weird shadows of the cylinder
 ![Screenshot from 2025-05-01 20-23-19](https://github.com/user-attachments/assets/52e6026e-2758-4379-8bfb-b6e81524ae92)
 A cylinder without a bottom
 ![Screenshot from 2025-04-28 15-04-52](https://github.com/user-attachments/assets/79ca331a-aff3-433a-8033-074cfa6f9ebb)